ogri-la/strongbox/README.md

 Unfortunately the location of these two addons has changed as well as details around their access.

-I've decied to drop support for tukui.org and instead mirror the `tukui` and `elvui` releases on Github so they will be incorporated into the Github catalogue (updated weekly).
+I've decied to drop support for tukui.org and instead mirror the `tukui` and `elvui` releases on Github so they will be incorporated into the Github catalogue.

-In the interim you can go `File -> Import addon` and paste in the below URLs to install:
+In the meantime `File -> Import addon` and pasting the below URLs will install them:

 * https://github.com/ogri-la/tukui
 * https://github.com/ogri-la/elvui